The Ghost that Wasn’t (2013)

 2-screen video installation with audio

 On two screens events are simultaneously occurring across multitude of locations in mixtures of visual grammars, symbols, aesthetics and styles, operating in multidimensional, subconscious paradigms and conceptual frameworks.
-However, none of the resulting elements can be placed into fixed locations nor can be attributed a verifiable source.
 This challenges what is recognised as an acknowledged visual grammar, with its related aesthetics and an appropriate paradigm, and ultimately all answers remain as floating as the images.